How to List Skills on a Resume in 2026: The Complete Guide (With 100+ Examples)

 Why StylingCV’s Multi-Agent AI Beats Manual Resume Editing

-StylingCV uses an Agentic Squad — 11 specialized AI agents that work together like a team of expert career coaches:
+StylingCV is different.
+We built an Agentic Squad — 11 specialized AI agents that work like a team of expert career coaches:

-- Market Scout — Analyzes job descriptions and market trends to identify the exact skills you need
+- Market Scout — Analyzes live job descriptions and market trends to identify the exact skills you need today

-- Interrogator — Interviews you about your experience to extract skills you forgot you had
+- Interrogator — Interviews you about your experience and extracts skills you forgot you had

 - ATS Inspector — Tests your resume against real ATS engines and tells you exactly what’s missing

-Result?
-A 95%+ ATS pass rate and over 6 million users globally.
-Your skills section isn’t guessed — it’s engineered for the role you want.
+The result?
+A 95%+ ATS pass rate.
+Over 6 million users globally.
+Your skills section isn’t guessed — it’s engineered for the exact role you want.

 Frequently Asked Questions About Listing Skills on a Resume